mqcomplab/PRIME/README.md

 ```
 cd sample_clusters
 python normalize.py -b 950
-cd ..
 ```
+You will have `normed_clusttraj.c*` files.

 ### Step 3.
 Similarity Calculations
-`similarity.py` generates a similarity dictionary from running the protein refinement method.
+Back at root directory, `similarity.py` generates a similarity dictionary from running the protein refinement method.
 - `-h` - for help with the argument options.
 - `-m` - methods (*required)
 - `-n` - number of clusters (*required)